redhat-openshift-ecosystem/community-operators-prod/README.md

 ## About this repository

-This repo is the canonical source for Kubernetes Operators that appear on [OpenShift Container Platform](https://openshift.com)
+This repo is the canonical source for Kubernetes Operators that appear on [OpenShift Container Platform](https://openshift.com) and [OKD](https://www.okd.io/).

+**NOTE** The index catalog `registry.redhat.io/redhat/redhat-operator-index:v<OCP Version>` is built from this repository and it is consumed by Openshift and OKD to create their sources and built their catalog.
+To know more about how Openshift catalog are built see the [documentation](https://docs.openshift.com/container-platform/4.6/operators/understanding/olm-rh-catalogs.html#olm-rh-catalogs_olm-rh-catalogs).

 ## Documentation